Frequently Asked Questions

 The best data currently comes from surveys done at Bosch and Daimler, where people who have experienced a WOL Circle have universally said they would recommend the method to their network.
 Click on the link below for more details and additional survey results.

 Are they individual goals?
 What about teams or shared goals?

 In the Working Out Loud Circles, you pick an individual goal you care about.
 That helps you tap into your intrinsic motivation.
 There is also a set of Circle Guides for Teams that's being piloted now, and experiments are being planned for Communities of Practice and other groups with shared goals.
 You can read more about the pilot in this blog post, "Co-creation with Bosch and Postshift."
 Or send me email at email@example.com.

 What if I’m not an extrovert or don’t like social media?

 What matters most is that you frame your goals in terms of other people and in terms of contributions you might make that could deepen the relationship.
 That requires empathy, reflection, and mindfulness more than extroversion or facility with tools.
 The blog posts in the related resources go into much more detail.

 Why is "Working Out Loud" trademarked?

-After I launched workingoutloud.com and published the book, I noticed a related trademark already existed and multiple websites were popping up with similar names.
-I also noticed an increasing number of consultants offering workshops related to Working Out Loud.
+After I launched workingoutloud.com and published the book, I noticed a trademark for “Work Out Loud” already existed, and multiple websites were popping up with similar names.
+I also noticed an increasing number of consultants offering workshops related to Working Out Loud and wanting to offer all kinds of variations of WOL Circles.
 So I decided I needed to pursue my own trademark.
 The first reason is to defend my right to use keep using my domain name and to offer products and services related to it.
 The second is to ensure that the products and services using that name were consistent and coherent.